marcuswangweihow/FBDD/Frag_to_lead/Readme.md

 - Tested on **2025.03** (installed via conda-forge).
 - **Note:** GROMACS 2024 binary (installed via conda-forge) **does not** include runtime PLUMED support.
 This will trigger a "cannot recognise -plumed option" when running the pipeline.
 - Options for running with PLUMED:
-  1. Build **GROMACS 2024 + PLUMED 2.9.2** from source with `-DGMX_USE_PLUMED=ON`.
+  1. Build **GROMACS 2025 + PLUMED 2.10.0** from source as per the installation instructions under the requirements section.
   2. Use **GROMACS 2025 conda-forge**, which already supports runtime PLUMED, and point to the desired PLUMED kernel (as currently implemented in this pipeline with an external build of PLUMED 2.10.0).
 Testing was not done with plumed 2.92 from conda-forge.
+Note that conda-forge Gromacs does not have CUDA support.

 #### PLUMED
 - Input files auto-generated via `generate_plumed_v2_10`.